marcusbianchi/thingapi/README.md

 - thingGroupId: Id of group that has this parameter.
   - Integer
   - Mandatory on Create and on Update
+- thingGroup: Object of the group which this parameter belongs to.
+  - ThingGroup JSON
+  - Ignored on Create, mandatory on the other methods

   ### JSON Example:
 ```json
 {